Flight delays happen every day.

 And that’s it.
 We’ll take it from there.

-If we'll need anything else, we'll contact you via e-mail.
+If we'll need anything else, our flight delay specialists will contact you via e-mail.

 When we are done we’ll ask you to provide your bank account details, so we can send you your funds by bank transfer.
 As easy as that.